Lorenza Mazzetti: Return to Italy and success of Il cielo cade (The Sky Falls)

-Il cielo cade is written in a narrative style of a child and from a child's perspective with the war described from the view point of a child, that is in love with Gesu’, the Duce and with its adoptive uncle.
+Il cielo cade is written in a narrative style of a child and from a child's perspective with the war described from the viewpoint of a child, who is in love with Gesu’, the Duce and its adoptive uncle.
 It is a tragic but also a comical book.
 Worried that the tone of her story could offend the memory of the Einstein family, Mazzetti changed the names of the protagonists.
 Federico Fellini compared the novel with Il giornalino di Gian Burrasca, while Henri Michaux calls it "un petit livre féroce".

 When Garzanti's rights to the text expired, Il cielo cade was republished by Elvira Sellerio.
 Mazzetti confessed to the publisher that rather than a novel, the book was more her own biography.
 As a result of this, Elvira Sellerio asked her to dedicate the book to the Einstein family and add a photo of Nina and Robert Einstein.
 The novel, now published by Sellerio, is considered a classic of contemporary Italian literature.
 In 2000, Il cielo cade was filmed under the same title by brothers Andrea Frazzi and Antonio Frazzi.
 It was staged by Suso Cecchi D’Amico and acted out by Isabella Rossellini.
-In the same year the film won the prize for the best film of the Giffoni Film Festival.
+In the same year, the film won the prize for the best film of the Giffoni Film Festival.

 The following novel Con rabbia (Rage) was published in 1963 by Garzanti: "Penny hates not only the Germans, who have murdered her family but all hypocritical philistines, who make themselves guilty each day again".